In layman’s terms, a duel agent (or dual agency) is someone who is representing the buyer and the seller at the same time.

 This is especially true if you’re the seller.
 Sellers normally pay a commission of about 6% which is split between the buyer’s and seller’s agents.

-With dual agency, there’s just one agent involved who gets the whole commission.
+With dual agency in real estate, there’s just one agent involved who gets the whole commission.
 In this case, a seller can sometimes negotiate the commission down.

 Lack of impartiality